WIBW (AM)

-WIBW (580 kHz) is a commercial AM radio station in Topeka, Kansas.
-It is owned by Connoisseur Media and airs a talk and sports radio format.
+WIBW (580 AM) is a commercial radio station licensed to Topeka, Kansas, United States.
+It is owned by Connoisseur Media and airs a talk and sports format.
 The studios and offices are on SW Executive Drive in Topeka.
 The transmitter is off NW Landon Road in Silver Lake.

 WIBW is simulcast on 250 watt FM translator station K285GL at 104.9 MHz.

 Signal

 WIBW transmits at 5,000 watts around the clock.
 A single non-directional tower is used during the day.
 Due to WIBW's low transmitting frequency, plus Kansas's flat terrain and excellent ground conductivity, the station has an unusually large daytime coverage area, equivalent to that of a full-power FM station.
 It offers at least grade B coverage of a majority of Kansas, as well as large portions of Nebraska, Missouri, Oklahoma and Iowa.
 Besides its home market of Topeka, it can be heard at city-grade strength in Emporia, lower southeastern Nebraska, and most of the Kansas City metropolitan area.
 Grade B coverage includes most of southern and central Kansas, including Hays, Great Bend, Wichita, and Pittsburg, as well as Omaha and Lincoln, Nebraska, most of southwest Missouri, southwestern portions of Iowa, and northeastern Oklahoma as far as Tulsa.
 Under the right conditions, it can be heard in much of Iowa, as well as slivers of South Dakota and Arkansas.

 At night a two-tower array directional antenna is used, which sends a majority of the signal westward to protect adjacent clear-channel stations, but still delivering a secondary signal to the Kansas City area.
 At night the station's signal can be heard in Kansas, Nebraska, Missouri, and parts of Oklahoma.